94-psy/Dejavu-Formatting-Tool/README.md

-# Piallatore-seriale
+# Dejavu Formatting Tool

 ## ENG:

-The Piallatore-seriale is a tool, made in shell bash, useful for destroying data on your hard disks.
+The Dejavu Formatting Tool is a tool, made in shell bash, useful for destroying data on your hard disks.
 It's designed to work with several drives at the same time and also to install your IMG or ISO file.

 There are two possible formatting ways: one "soft" with the combination of BadBlocks and DD for a total of 5 patterns at low level; one more intense, with the Gutmann method for a total of 35 pattern.